 Technically, the David is a compactly constructed floor loom that takes less floor space, but still has many of the same features of a large floor loom.
 The David uses an ingenious but simple to understand system of springs and pulleys, which produces a generous shed with a remarkably light treadling action.
 Like a counter balance or jack loom it has a singular tie-up.
 The wide shed however gives the impression of a countermarch: all harnesses that are not treadled down for the shed, are lifted by an ingenious spring system.

 Available options: Matching bench allowing you to move around unrestricted.
-Second warp beam, including extra back beam.
-Sectional warp beam with 1 inch sections.
+Second warp beam, sectional warp kit.